Vijay Shankar (admiral)

-Vice Admiral Vijay Shankar, PVSM, AVSM (born 30 September 1949) is a retired Indian Navy Admiral who served as the CINCAN and as the Commander-in-Chief of the Strategic Forces Command (SFC) of the Indian Armed Forces.
-His prior commands included that as the Flag Officer Commanding, Western Fleet (FOCWF).
+Vice Admiral Vijay Shankar, PVSM, AVSM (born 30 September 1949) is a retired Indian Navy Admiral who served as the CINCAN and as the Commander-in-Chief, Strategic Forces Command (SFC) of the Indian Armed Forces.
+His earlier served as the Flag Officer Commanding Western Fleet (FOCWF).
 He also served as the Commanding Officer of INS Viraat (R22), INS Ganga (F22), INS Himgiri (F34) and INS Panaji (1960).

 Vice Admiral Shankar retired on 30 September 2009.
 Since then he has held the Admiral Katari Chair at the United Services Institution.

 Early life

-Vijay Shankar was born on 30 September 1949 in Bangalore, India.
+Shankar was born on 30 September 1949 in Bangalore, India.
 His father was an officer in the Royal Indian Air Force, and later in the Indian Air Force.
 He did his early education in India as well as the United Kingdom.

 Naval career

 Vijay Shankar graduated from the 34th course of the National Defence Academy, Pune.
 He was commissioned into the Indian Navy on 1 January 1970.
 A specialist in Navigation and Direction, he holds a Master of Science degree in Defence Studies.
 He is a graduate of the Defence Services Staff College in Wellington, the Naval Higher Command Course from the College of Naval Warfare, Karanja and the Naval War College, United States.

 His staff appointments included those as Deputy Director of Combat Policy and Tactics, Naval Headquarters; Chief Instructor at the Navigation and Direction School, Kochi, as Director of the School of Maritime Warfare and Tactics, Kochi, as Senior Instructor at the Defence Services Staff College and Director of Staff Requirements at Naval Headquarters.